 If you want to use your pergola for a dining area, make sure you choose a size that allows your table and chairs to sit comfortably underneath.
 It helps to set up your space and then mark out the ideal pergola size with paint, chalk, or string.
 Allow extra space for people to push chairs out from the table, ensuring they can do so without bumping into the pergola frame.

 Keep in mind that if you are planning to use your pergola over a paver patio, most companies recommend that you buy a pergola that is larger than your space.
 This sizing allows you to anchor the pergola structure into the ground, which is very important to help it withstand wind or rain.

 Pergolas come in vinyl, wood, or metal.
 Vinyl is one of the most popular options due to its low maintenance, but it can be more expensive or have fewer craftsman-like details.
 Wood pergolas are often constructed from cedar, which has an attractive look and is mildew resistant.
 If you choose a metal pergola, make sure that it is powder-coated to increase its longevity.
 Powder-coated metal prevents rust, which can quickly make your pergola unsafe as well as unattractive.

 Due to their size and the requirement for heavy overhead pieces, pergola kits almost always require two or more people to assemble.
 Having a ladder or two nearby can make the process easier, as people don’t have to hold heavy beams overhead as much.

 The easiest to install pergola kits have pre-drilled holes and pre-cut pieces.
-Assembly instructions with diagrams, online tutorials, and company support can also make installation much easier.
-For the trickiest setups, it may be worth hiring a professional to do the literal heavy lifting for you.
+Assembly instructions with diagrams, online tutorials, and company support can also make installation much more straightforward.
+It may be worth hiring a professional to do the literal heavy lifting for you for the trickiest setups.